HRNGR/DevOps/hands-on/Kubernetes/kubernetes-04-pods-volumes/README.md

 mkdir volume-lessons && cd volume-lessons
 ```

 - Create a `clarus-pv.yaml` file using the following content with the volume type of `hostPath` to build a `PersistentVolume` and explain fields.

+##  Çalışılacak

 ```yaml
 apiVersion: v1